-The October 19, 2017 Interdepartmental Decree (published in JO.
-No 25 on May 2, 2018) fixes the applicable food nutrition value labeling rules.
-This decree lays down the nutritional labeling of foodstuffs pursuant to the provisions of Article 14 of November 9, 2013 Executive Decree No 13-378, (published in JO.
-No 58 on November 18, 2013) setting the terms and conditions for consumer information.
+October 19, 2017, Interdepartmental Decree, published in JO.
+No 25 on May 2, 2018, establishes the applicable food nutrition value labeling rules.
+This decree is pursuant to the provisions of Article 14 of November 9, 2013, Executive Decree No 13-378, published in JO No 58 on November 18, 2013.
 These provisions apply to prepackaged foodstuffs intended for human consumption.
 Nutritional labeling includes: